 Born in 1965 in Antwerp, Belgium.
-Lives and Works in Antwerp.
+Lives and works in Antwerp.

-Studied photography at the Academy of Fine Arts and in the National Higher Institute of Fine Arts, Bert Danckaert has been working as a photographer since 1995.
+Bert Danckaert studied photography at the Academy of Fine Arts and in the National Higher Institute of Fine Arts, Bert Danckaert has been working as a photographer since 1995.
 He is a member of POC (Piece of Cake), an international network of photographers, and associate professor of photography at the Royal Academy of Fine Arts in Antwerp.

 With solo and group exhibitions in Belgium and abroad, his photographs can be found in several museums and collections such as the Victoria & Albert Museum in London; the Musée de la Photographie in Charleroi and the Museum of Photography in Antwerp.